Javyre/swayfire/readme.md

 Notable planned features:
 - Sway/i3-like Window decorations (borders, titles, and tabbed and stacked titles as in Sway/i3)
-- Sway/i3 ipc (wherever it makes sense)
+- Sway/i3-inspired ipc (wherever it makes sense)
 - Option for rounded corners for floating windows and window groups
 - Scratchpad
+- Public API for writing Swayfire-specific Wayfire plugins.

 ## Installation